Monzo: U.S. expansion

 Monzo announced on 13 June 2019 that it would begin offering services in the United States.
 The company said that it would distribute about 2,000 debit cards to prospective members who attended events it held in major U.S. cities like Los Angeles, San Francisco and New York City.

 In February 2021, Monzo announced Carol Nelson as the new US CEO, taking over from TS Anil who became Monzo's global CEO after temporarily holding both titles.

 After it was told by US regulators it was unlikely to be approved for a banking licence, Monzo announced that it had withdrawn its banking licence application in October 2021.
 Shortly after, Carol Nelson stepped down as US CEO.

 Monzo US exited beta and was fully launched on 1 February 2022.
-Without a US banking license, Monzo operates in the US market through a partnership with Ohio-based Sutton Bank.
+Without a US banking licence, Monzo operates in the US market through a partnership with Ohio-based Sutton Bank.

+On 31 March 2026, Monzo announced that it would be exiting the US market, citing a strategic decision to focus on their core markets and accelerate growth across the UK and Europe.

+Acquisition by Nubank

+On 26 September 2026, it was reported that Nubank had expressed interest in acquiring Monzo for a price in the region of £8 billion to £10 billion.